Pneumococcal Disease (includes pneumococcal pneumonia, pneumococcal meningitis and pneumococcal bacteremia)

 How is pneumococcal disease spread?

-It spreads from person-to-person by coming into contact with fluids like the saliva or mucus of someone who is sick.
-Many people, especially children, can have this bacteria in their nose or throat without being ill and can still transmit the disease to others.
+It spreads from person to person by coming into contact with fluids like the saliva, respiratory droplets, or mucus of someone who is sick.
+Many people, especially children, can have these bacteria in their nose or throat without being ill and can still transmit the disease to others.

 Is there treatment?